 WEIL AM RHEIN

 I believe that out of 100 Germans 95 have never heard of Weil am Rhein.
-In fact, this town at the German side of the border has only a little over 30.000 inhabitants and nothing special, but…an art campus, housing not only the Swiss Vitra furniture and store interior factory, but several great design exhibitions, presented in halls created by some of the world’s greatest architects.
+In fact, this town on the German side of the border has only a little over 30.000 inhabitants and is nothing special, but…an art campus, housing not only the Swiss Vitra furniture and store interior factory, but several great design exhibitions, presented in halls created by some of the world’s greatest architects.

 The Greatest of the Greatest